 If states are to reap a high, positive return on pre-K investments, policymakers must ensure a high level of program quality.
 The National Institute for Early Education Research defines "high quality" programs according to 10 policy standards.
-In Table 7, the first standard refers to whether the state has comprehensive early learning standards in the areas of physical well-being and motor development, social/emotional development, learning approaches, language development, and cognition.
+55 In Table 7, the first standard refers to whether the state has comprehensive early learning standards in the areas of physical well-being and motor development, social/emotional development, learning approaches, language development, and cognition.
 Four standards are related to teacher quality, including requirements that pre-K teachers possess a bachelor's degree, a pre-K education specialization, and at least 15 hours of annual in-service training.
 Moreover, teacher assistants should possess at least a Child Development Associate (CDA) credential.
 Two standards indicate that class size should not exceed 20 students, and there should be at least 1 staff member for every 10 children.
 Another two standards pertain to student and parent services, including the provision of vision, hearing, and health screenings; parent support or involvement programs; and a meal program.
 States meet the last standard if site visits are required to evaluate program implementation.
-Table 7 indicates that Nebraska currently meets 60 percent of the quality standards for state-funded pre-K education.
+As indicated earlier, South Dakota currently does not have a state pre-K program.